How Manchester is remembering the victims

 St Ann's Square became a focal point for tributes in the wake of the bombing, with many thousands of wreaths left by well-wishers.

-Some of the flowers were later composted and the soil used for the Trees of Hope Trail, where trees were planted around the city centre.
+Some of the flowers were later composted and the soil used for the Trees of Hope trail, where trees were planted around the city centre.

 Members of the public can write messages on special tags to be attached to the Japanese maple trees until Tuesday evening.